On the Brauer groups of fibrations II: Introduction

 \section{Introduction}

 Let $C$ be the spectrum of the ring of integers in a number field or a smooth projective geometrically connected curve over a finite field with function field $K$.
-Let $\CX$ be a $2$-dimensional regular scheme and $\pi:\mathcal{X}\longrightarrow C$ be a proper flat morphism such that the generic fiber $X$ of $\pi$ is smooth and geometrically connected over $K$.
+Let $\CX$ be a $2$-dimensional regular scheme and let $\pi:\mathcal{X}\longrightarrow C$ be a proper flat morphism such that the generic fiber $X$ of $\pi$ is smooth and geometrically connected over $K$.
 Artin and Grothendieck (cf.\cite[$\S$ 4]{Gro3} or \cite[Prop.
 5.3]{Ulm}) proved that there is an isomorphism

 up to finite groups.
-Assuming the finiteness of $\Sha(\Pic^{0}_{X/K})$ or $\Br(\mathcal{X})$, Milne \cite{Mil4}, Gonzales-Aviles \cite{Goa} and Geisser \cite{Gei1} gave a precise relation between their orders.
+Assuming the finiteness of $\Sha(\Pic^{0}_{X/K})$ or $\Br(\mathcal{X})$, Milne \cite{Mil4}, Gonzales-Aviles \cite{Goa}, Liu-Lorenzini-Raynaud \cite{LLR1, LLR2}, and Geisser \cite{Gei1} established a precise relationship between their orders.
 In \cite{Qin1}, the author proved a relation between Tate-Shafarevich groups and geometric Brauer groups for fibrations over arbitrary finitely generated fields.
 The aim of this article is to generalize the original result of Artin and Grothendieck to fibrations of arbitrary relative dimensions over the spectrum of the ring of integers in a number field.

 For any noetherian scheme $X$, the \emph{cohomological Brauer group}

 is defined to be the torsion part of the etale cohomology group $H^2(X,\GG_m)$.